 We’re writing about the week before to address one of the most important, yet un-talked about, topics in an athletes performance.
 Nutrition and hydration.

 If you take yourself seriously as a goalie, start eating right.
 There are a million books on nutrition, but the bottom line is quit eating junk food.
 Start taking a water bottle with you wherever you go and stay hydrated.
 The week before isn’t just about the week before a game, it’s about your lifestyle.

 Because, believe it or not, that trip to McDonalds every other day will catch up with you sooner than you think.
 A good rule of thumb for food is plant based or grown organically.
 This doesn’t mean you have to follow a vegan’s diet, but putting the right food in your body does help.
 If you need recipe ideas, try our goalie recipes course.

 The night before

 Alright, now we’re on to an actual routine meant for game day.

 First and most importantly, quit playing Fortnite until 3AM the night before.
-Serious goalies with aspirations of playing post High School / Juniors aren’t waking up in the morning wishing they were still in bed.
+Serious goalies with aspirations of playing beyond high school and in Junior hockey aren’t waking up in the morning wishing they were still in bed.